314 CMR 4.00: Surface Water Quality Standards file size 8MB

 - Dewatering General Permit (DGP) with discharge to Class A or Class SA Waters.

-Instructions for these submittals are available here: Surface Water Discharge (NPDES) Individual Permit Application .
+Instructions for these submittals are available here: WM 15 - NPDES General Permit Notice of Intent.
 Questions should be directed to the MassDEP staff listed below.

 POTW GP: Claire Golden, 978-694-3244.